Skip to content

 Universal Credit includes two levels of extra payment for households with a disabled child:

-The higher rate (£495.87/month) applies when your child receives DLA higher rate care component.
-This is sometimes called the "severely disabled child addition."
+The higher rate (£514.71/month from April 2026, or £495.87 previously) applies when your child receives DLA higher rate care component.
+This is sometimes called the “severely disabled child addition.”

 The difference between the two rates is significant.
-Over a year, the higher rate adds nearly £6,000 to your UC, compared to about £1,900 for the lower rate.
+Over a year, the higher rate adds approximately £6,200 to your UC (current rates), compared to approximately £1,980 for the lower rate.

 How DLA triggers the addition